 The survey results indicate that users of Network Nebraska value the network services and cost savings and that there are potential opportunities to add new partnerships.
-As K-12 and higher education institutions have become more reliant on Network Nebraska as the vehicle for delivering internet and educational courses, the reliability of the system has become critical.
+As K-12 and higher education institutions have become more reliant on Network Nebraska as the vehicle for delivering Internet and educational courses, the reliability of the system has become critical.
+Among current partners of Network Nebraska, the network is becoming an increasingly important vehicle for providing student learning opportunities.
 The low level of awareness among potential Network Nebraska partners is a major limiting factor in current network growth.
 Following are additional key findings: